osgi/design/rfps/rfp-0191-Microservice-Architactures.md

 	- Apps
 		- Stateful
 		- Long running
-		- Weak at handling changes in environment
+		- Weak at handling changes in distributed environment
 	- Orchestrator
 		- Tries to make the environment look as static as possible
-		- Tries to keep at least one instance running
+		- Tries to keep at least one instance per microservice running

 - **FaaS (OpenWhisk, Fn):**
 	- Apps
 		- Stateless
 		- Short running
-		- Unaware of environment
+		- Unaware of distributed environment
 	- Orchestrator
 		- Wraps application code into an executor container
 			- E.g. a container with `node.js`